-- a. ineffective policies or procedure or gaps in these
+- a. ineffective policies or procedures, or gaps in these

 - b. available resources

 - c. work overload

-- d. safety of self or others
+- d. your safety or that of others

+- e. safeguarding

+- f. bullying or harassment

-- e. equipment
+- g. equipment

-- f. team skills
+- h. team skills

-- g. poor practice
+- i. poor practice

-- h. breaches of the law
+- j. breaches of the law

-- i. breaches of the Code of Professional Practice
+- k. breaches of the Code of Professional Practice.

-You should be familiar with policies and procedures for reporting concerns, for example, bullying and harassment, whistleblowing.
+You should be familiar with policies and procedures for reporting concerns, for example, bullying and harassment, and whistleblowing.

-If your manager or employer doesn't take adequate action, you should get independent advice from an appropriate organisation such as the CIW, Social Care Wales, Trade Union or Public Concern at Work.
+If your manager or employer doesn't take adequate action, you should get independent advice from an appropriate organisation such as Care Inspectorate Wales, Social Care Wales, a trade union or Public Concern at Work.
 Record your concerns and the steps taken to try and resolve them.

-9. Good conduct
+Good conduct

-Good conduct includes being honest and trustworthy and acting with integrity.
+Good conduct includes being honest and trustworthy, and acting with integrity.
 It requires you, at all times, to behave in a way that justifies the trust individuals, families and the public place in you.

-9.1 Professional registration
+Professional registration

 You must keep your professional registration with us up-to-date.

-You must tell us without delay about anything which may call into question your suitability to work in domiciliary care.
+You must tell us without delay about anything that may call into question your suitability to work in adult care.
 This includes:

-- a. criminal proceedings - b. cautions, fixed penalties or convictions - c. disciplinary proceedings - d. any change in your mental or physical condition that may affect your ability to work in social care
+- a. criminal proceedings - b. cautions, fixed penalties or convictions - c. disciplinary proceedings - d. any change in your mental or physical condition that may affect your ability to work in social care.